timbophillips/xlsx-to-couchdb/README.md

 # xlsx-to-couchdb
-NodeJs command line app for simple upload of Excel spreadsheet to a CouchDB or PouchDB database.
+NodeJs command line app for simple upload of Excel or Open Office spreadsheet to a CouchDB or PouchDB database.
 Ideally suited to simple spreadsheets with row 1 as keys and each subsequent row as a document of values.

 https://github.com/timbophillips/xlsx-to-couchdb